NHS front line: On the road with an ambulance crew

 "I can't say for 100% if I've thought 'would that patient have died if they were delayed or not?'," she says.

-"But I would say that I've definitely gone to patients where there's been a detrimental effect for them waiting for us to get there."
+"But I would say that I've definitely gone to patients where there's been a detrimental effect on them waiting for us to get there."

-The government says the Health Secretary is committed to easing pressures on the ambulance service by discharging more patients from hospitals, increasing the number of 999 call handlers and creating more beds.
+The government says the health secretary is committed to easing pressures on the ambulance service by discharging more patients from hospitals, increasing the number of 999 call handlers and creating more beds.

 But what does Karina think the solution is?

-"Well, I mean, today has been really positive…maybe these cohorts that are being staffed by paramedics"
+"Well, today has been really positive…maybe these cohorts that are being staffed by paramedics."

 She says she was initially very sceptical about the scheme.